PHOENIXcenter/pi-PrimeNovo/README.md

 ![prime](./assets/PrimeNovo.png)

 ## Update：
+**May.
+2025** We have designed the new NAT model that supports ultra **stable** training and guaranteened convergence with any data, solving the problems previously raised in the Issues where training of PrimeNovo easily leads to crushing and failures.
+The paper currently is accepted to ICML 2025.
+For people who wants to perform stable NAT pre-training, please visit our new Model Github Repo (coming soon).

 **Mar.
 2025**: We have released PrimeNovo-PTM code, including the weight for our finetuned PTM weight for Phosphorylation (+79.97) using LUAD-2020 dataset, which is exactly as detailed in our paper.
 It's currently under directory [pi-PrimeNovo-PTM](./pi-PrimeNovo-PTM), one can modify this code into any desired PTM he wants as per our instructions in `README.md` in this directory.